 Istria and Kvarner

-Choose to explore the Roman ruins of Istria’s iconic coastal cities like Porec, Rovinj, and Pula before sailing south to the Kvarner region.
-Here, you can explore the islands of Krk, Cres, and Losinj for secluded bays, beaches, and untouched terrain.
+Explore the Roman ruins of Istria’s iconic coastal cities like Porec, Rovinj, and Pula before sailing south to the Kvarner region.
+You can explore the Krk, Cres, and Losinj islands for secluded bays, beaches, and untouched terrain.
 You can even go dolphin watching, visit wellness spas or get your adrenaline going with various water sports activities.
-Also, don’t forget about the island of Rab, where you can kayak, bike or hike around the medieval cathedrals and beautiful beaches.
+Also, don’t forget about the island of Rab, where you can kayak, bike, or hike around medieval cathedrals and beautiful beaches.

 Next, sail to Lastovo Archipelago Nature Park to snorkel the protected reefs.
-If you’re interested in more nightlife and gastronomic experiences, visit the island of Hvar, or the cities of Split and Dubrovnik.
-You’ll feast on seafood, artisanal cheeses, and olive oil, while you look out over the Adriatic Sea.
+If you’re interested in more nightlife and gastronomic experiences, visit the island of Hvar or the cities of Split and Dubrovnik.
+While you look out over the Adriatic Sea, you’ll feast on seafood, artisanal cheeses, and olive oil.

 Arguably no other place in the Mediterranean warrants a luxury yacht charter like Greece does.
 While there are endless possibilities for adventures across Greece’s vast archipelago, some of the best yacht charter destinations are explored in groups.

-The Saronic Islands are the easiest to access from Athens, offering natural beauty as well as unique experiences.
+The Saronic Islands are the easiest to access from Athens, offering natural beauty and unique experiences.
 Soak in the atmosphere of lively towns like Hydra, home to great local taverna restaurants, museums, and laidback island culture.
-Visit the many temples, museums, and neoclassical buildings on Aegina, or if you’re lucky, stop by in September, during the annual pistachio festival.
+Visit the many temples, museums, and neoclassical buildings on Aegina, or if you’re lucky, stop by in September during the annual pistachio festival.

 Scuba divers and snorkelers can find their paradise in the Ionian Islands off Greece’s west coast.
-Corfu, Kefalonia, and Ithaca are only a few of the top spots to visit in this 12 island archipelago.
-Small villages reminiscent of Italian towns welcome guests with quintessential Mediterranean hospitality.
+Corfu, Kefalonia, and Ithaca are only a few top spots in this 12-island archipelago.
+Small villages reminiscent of Italian towns welcome guests with outstanding Mediterranean hospitality.
 On the water, blue caves and clear waters are met by white cliffs, making for a gorgeous sail.

-The Dodecanese can be defined by their slow pace of life, traditional food, and majestic castles.
+The Dodecanese enjoy a slow pace of life, traditional food, and majestic castles.
 Sitting off the coast of Turkey, they exemplify a fusion of culture, religion, and traditions left behind by various civilizations.
-Here, you can easily find your own stretch of beach or off-the-beaten-path restaurant to absorb the mythology and incredible past of this fascinating part of the world.
-Numerous shipwrecks and sea life will entertain swimmers and divers in search of water adventures.
+Here, you can easily find your beach or off-the-beaten-path restaurant to absorb the mythology and incredible past of this fascinating part of the world.
+Numerous shipwrecks and sea life will entertain swimmers and divers searching for water adventures.

 Spain is quintessentially Mediterranean.
-From the very, very long lunches and the obligatory post-meal siesta, Spaniards know how to enjoy life to the fullest.
+Spaniards know how to enjoy life to the fullest from the very, very long lunches and the obligatory post-meal siesta.
 That’s why a luxury Mediterranean yacht charter is the ultimate way to take in everything Spain and its delightful people have to offer.

 Along with its Mediterranean neighbors, Spain has some of the most welcoming and awe-inspiring luxury yacht charter destinations.
 In particular, the Balearic and Canary Islands boast ideal weather, sailing conditions, and vibrant culture.

-The four islands comprising the Balearic lie off the coast of Valencia, and south of Barcelona.
+The four islands comprising the Balearic are off the coast of Valencia and south of Barcelona.
 Moreover, these feature tremendous historical sites, cathedrals, and monuments depicting Spain’s 14th Century power.

-Mallorca’s capital of Palma is a must-see with a beautiful old town lined with Gothic architecture, La Almudaina Palace, numerous art museums, and gorgeous gardens.
-As a matter of fact, the island’s southern coast offers hidden beaches and inlets.
-You can even sail to the Cabrera Marine Park to dive into a completely wild environment.
+- Mallorca’s capital of Palma is a must-see with a beautiful old town lined with Gothic architecture, La Almudaina Palace, numerous art museums, and gorgeous gardens.
+The island’s southern coast offers hidden beaches and inlets.
+You can even sail to Cabrera Marine Park to dive into a wild environment.

-Heading southwest, you can visit the infamous island of Ibiza.
+- Heading southwest, you can visit the infamous island of Ibiza.
 Known internationally for its vibrant, star-studded nightlife, Ibiza is quite extraordinary.
-In fact, quaint villages, wineries, and nature reserves like Ses Salines are worth exploring on this UNESCO-protected island.
+Quaint villages, wineries, and nature reserves like Ses Salines are worth exploring on this UNESCO-protected island.

-The volcanic Canary Islands are so astonishing that five of the seven islands are actually Biosphere Reserves.
-Each island features unique natural elements, combined with distinct personalities.
+The volcanic Canary Islands are so astonishing that five of the seven islands are Biosphere Reserves.
+Each island features unique natural elements combined with distinct personalities.

-Lanzarote, one of the wildest, is home to lava tube caves, volcanic vineyards, and famous artwork from Cesar Manrique.
-Why not come enjoy a concert in Los Verdes Cave, or head 400 meters above sea level to Mirador del Rio viewing point.
+- Lanzarote, one of the wildest, is home to lava tube caves, volcanic vineyards, and famous artwork from Cesar Manrique.
+Why not enjoy a concert in Los Verdes Cave or head 400 meters above sea level to the Mirador del Rio viewing point?
 Either way, you’ll be impressed by the architecture and artistry found throughout the island.

-Another must-see is Gran Canaria Island.
-Incredible sand dunes and secluded beaches adorn the coastline, while archaeological sites sit amongst inland villages.
+- Another must-see is Gran Canaria Island.
+Incredible dunes and secluded beaches adorn the coastline, while archaeological sites sit amongst inland villages.
 So, if you want to explore the fusion of street culture in Las Palmas, tour the modernized port city.
-Additionally, if you prefer visiting aboriginal sites and villages, head to the former capital, Gáldar.
-Whichever areas you choose, the natural abundance of fruit fields, vineyards scattered throughout the island will delight you.
+If you prefer visiting aboriginal sites and villages, head to the former capital, Gáldar.
+Whichever areas you choose, the natural abundance of fruit fields and vineyards throughout the island will delight you.